 Spain works directly onto canvas or gesso on plywood.
 He does not sketch beforehand Instead preferring to approach a piece of work as a method actor might, by absorbing a sense of place and persona, allowing the image to appear by a process of mark making, editing, eliminating and fine tuning until a painting emerges.
 Often unaware as to how he got there, the painting somehow paints itself.

 Acclaimed Emerging Artist.

-Vincent Spain has gained acclaim and recognition in the UK thanks to his participation in well-established exhibitions such as: the Columbia Threadneedle Painting Prize, the Sunday Times Watercolour Competition, ING Discerning Eye and the John Moores Painting Prize, where he was shortlisted for stage 2.
+Vincent Spain has gained acclaim and recognition in the UK thanks to his participation in well-established exhibitions such as: the Columbia Threadneedle Painting Prize, the Sunday Times Watercolour Competition, ING Discerning Eye.